build-on-aws/content/posts/deploy-on-friday-devops-best-practices/index.md

 date: 2023-03-15
 ---

 Why not deploy on a Friday?
-During my career, I accepted that we didn't deploy on Fridays (or on holiday eves, New Year's Eve, or any other date considered "important") simply because it was **too risky**.
-Everything seemed to make sense because **I was afraid every time we deployed**, the users felt the problems, the most experienced people on the team said that it was risky and, many times, the management people **prohibited deploying** on specific dates, unless it was to put out a fire.
+During my career, I accepted that we didn't deploy on Fridays (or on holiday eves, New Year's Eve, or any other date considered "important") simply because it was too risky.
+Everything seemed to make sense because I was afraid every time we deployed, the users felt the problems, the most experienced people on the team said that it was risky and, many times, the management people prohibited deploying on specific dates, unless it was to put out a fire.

 After a while, I understood the value of asking and understanding the "why" and, mainly, the "why not" of each thing.